 Manager of Fluffy Tails

-Leo is a four-year-old husky/golden retriever mix.
+Leo is a six-year-old husky/golden retriever mix.
 He loves belly rubs, porcupines, swimming in Atlin Lake, playing any running around game with anyone he can find to play with, and when everyone claps for him during Morning Announcements.
 Leo spends his summers in town hanging out with the Town Staff and supervising helicopter logistics.

 When Leo isn’t hanging around Juneau, he spends most of his time trying to get Dixie to wrestle with him, skiing in the Adirondack Mountains, and avoiding the heat of the woodstove.